Minyus/kedro-starters-sklearn/README.md

 - `sklearn-iris` trains a Logistic Regression model using Scikit-learn.
 - `sklearn-pycatalog-iris` allows to define Kedro Catalog in Python code in addition to YAML.
 - `sklearn-mlflow-pycatalog-iris` adds experiment tracking feature using MLflow.
+- `sklearn-mlflow-yamlholic-iris` enables you to define Python objects (e.g. models), Kedro pipeline, and run config in YAML.

 <p align="center">
 <img src="_doc_images/kedro_viz.png">